ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

     ✔ "k8scluster/k8s-mesh" has successfully been created.
      ```

-7. After the K8SCluster is created, you must update the `apic-hybrid-ada` and `apic-hybrid-rda` pods to connect to the new K8SCluster.
+7. After the K8SCluster is created, you must update the `ampc-hybrid-ada` and `ampc-hybrid-rda` pods to connect to the new K8SCluster.
 Run the following commands to update each pod with the new environment variable:

     ```bash
-    ~ » kubectl set env deployment/apic-hybrid-ada CLUSTERNAME=<YOUR-K8SCLUSTER-NAME> -n apic-control
+    ~ » kubectl set env deployment/ampc-hybrid-ada CLUSTERNAME=<YOUR-K8SCLUSTER-NAME> -n apic-control
-    deployment.extensions/apic-hybrid-ada env updated
+    deployment.extensions/ampc-hybrid-ada env updated
     ```

     ```bash
-    ~ » kubectl set env deployment/apic-hybrid-rda CLUSTERNAME=<YOUR-K8SCLUSTER-NAME> -n apic-control
+    ~ » kubectl set env deployment/ampc-hybrid-rda CLUSTERNAME=<YOUR-K8SCLUSTER-NAME> -n apic-control
-    deployment.extensions/apic-hybrid-ada env updated
+    deployment.extensions/ampc-hybrid-ada env updated
     ```

 ## Deploy the Sunset app